 Planning is the key to getting that business loan you need for starting a business or for business expansion and change.
 Justin Pritchard, Guide to Banking, says, "Working with banks on small business loans can be easy or difficult — it just depends on how prepared you are."
 Preparation and planning are essential to business loan success.
 The key steps to getting a business loan are:

-Step One: Gather and Update Business Records
+Gather and Update Business Records

 If you have an existing business, a lender will look at your current business records carefully to help answer questions about how your business is doing.
+Include information on:

 - Business Credit, including business credit reports, Dun & Bradstreet information, or other information that shows the status of your business credit.